STMicroelectronics/x-cube-tof1/Projects/NUCLEO-L476RG/Examples/53L3A2/53L3A2_SimpleRanging/README.md

  - WARNING: before opening the project with any toolchain be sure your folder installation path is not too in-depth since the toolchain may report errors after building.
- - Open STM32CubeIDE (this firmware has been successfully tested with Version 1.9.0).
+ - Open STM32CubeIDE.
-   Alternatively you can use the Keil uVision toolchain (this firmware has been successfully tested with V5.37.0) or the IAR toolchain (this firmware has been successfully tested with Embedded Workbench V9.20.1).
+   Alternatively you can use the Keil uVision toolchain or the IAR toolchain.
  - Rebuild all files and load your image into target memory.
  - Run the example.
  - Alternatively, you can download the pre-built binaries in "Binary"